 Jeffrey P. Bishop, M.D., Ph.D.

-Tenet Endowed Chair in Health Care Ethics; professor of philosophy, professor of health
+Tenet Endowed Chair in Bioethics; professor of philosophy, professor of health care

 Albert Gnaegi Center for Health Care Ethics